Timothy R. Mahoney

 1986

-I received my Ph.D. in American History from the University of Chicago in 1982.
-My areas of specialization are 19th century United States social and urban history.
-I am particularly interested in the intersection between local, regional, and national history, and consider myself a regional historian of the Midwest including Nebraska.
-Within that framework my research has focused on the economic and social history of small towns and cities across the Midwest and West, the development of the middle class in 19th century America, and the role that gender – particularly men’s culture – played in that development.
-Currently, my focus is on the Civil War era and the Gilded Age.
-My work also focuses more generally on gender history, an international comparative history of the middle class or bourgeoisie, regionalism, spatial history and interdisciplinary approaches to the history of the 19th century.
-I am also interested in historiography and historical theory.
+Timothy Mahoney received his Ph.D. in American History from the University of Chicago in 1982.
+His areas of specialization are 19th century United States social and urban history.
+He is particularly interested in the intersection between local, regional, and national history, and considers himself a regional historian of the Midwest including Nebraska.
+Within that framework Mahoney’s research has focused on the economic and social history of small towns and cities across the Midwest and West, the development of the middle class in 19th century America, and the role that gender – particularly men’s culture – played in that development.
+Currently, his focus is on the Civil War era and the Gilded Age.
+His work also focuses more generally on gender history, an international comparative history of the middle class or bourgeoisie, regionalism, spatial history and interdisciplinary approaches to the history of the 19th century.
+Mahoney is also interested in historiography and historical theory.

-All of these interests converge in my new book From Hometown to Battlefield in the Civil War Era: Middle Class Life in Midwest America, published by Cambridge University Press in May, 2016.
+All of these interests converge in his new book From Hometown to Battlefield in the Civil War Era: Middle Class Life in Midwest America, published by Cambridge University Press in May 2016.

 CV